jan-warchol/selenized/README.md

 ### Balanced accent colors

 It's not just foreground and background colors that matter.
-Ligthtness of all accent colors need to be carefully adjusted, too: we want them to be equally readable against the background, but at the same time they cannot have exactly the same lightness because that would make them harder to tell apart (for
+Lightness of all accent colors need to be carefully adjusted, too: we want them to be equally readable against the background, but at the same time they cannot have exactly the same lightness because that would make them harder to tell apart (for